QinHsiu/QinHsiu.github.io/_publications/2023-07-21-paper-title-number-1.md

 ---
 Contrastive Learning (CL) performances as a rising approach to address the challenge of sparse and noisy recommendation data.
-Although having achieved promising results, most existing CL methods only perform either hand-crafted data or model augmentation for generating contrastive pairs to find a proper augmentation operation for different datasets, which makes the model hard to generalize.
+Although having achieved promising results, most existing CL methods only perform either hand-crafted data or model augmentation for generating contrastive pairs to find a proper augmentation operation for different datasets, which makes the model hard to generalize.
 Additionally, since insufficient input data may lead the